dariahervieux/azure-nd-capstone/README.md

 ### Possible improvements

 The column 'Model Name' was dropped from the dataset, since it contains random text.
-The improvement could be splitting this column into 2: 'model name' and 'model subname' since it has the format : "name"/"subname" and the new column "model name" as a nominal feature (which has hight carinality) for example SKLearn[FeatureHasher](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.FeatureHasher.html).
-The "nodel subname" however stays too random to be taken into consideration.
+The improvement could be splitting this column into 2: 'model name' and 'model subname' since it has the format : "name"/"subname".
+The new column "model name" is a nominal feature (which has hight carinality).
+It could be encoded using hashing, for example with SKLearn[FeatureHasher](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.FeatureHasher.html).
+The "nodel subname" however stays too random to be taken into consideration, so it could be dropped.

 Many machine learning algorithms perform better when dataset features are on a relatively similar scale and/or close to normally distributed.
-Linear regression take part of these algorithms.
+Linear regression takes part of these algorithms.
 We can see that input features do not have the same scale, so numeric features could be normalized by using one of the available  normalization SKLearn algorithms, for example [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html).

-Another improvement could be fixing the allowed list of algorithms to use, with the help of [allowed_models](https://docs.microsoft.com/en-us/python/api/azureml-train-automl-client/azureml.train.automl.automlconfig.automlconfig?view=azure-ml-py) parameter.
+Another improvement for the AutoML tun could be fixing the allowed list of algorithms to use, with the help of [allowed_models](https://docs.microsoft.com/en-us/python/api/azureml-train-automl-client/azureml.train.automl.automlconfig.automlconfig?view=azure-ml-py) parameter.
 For example we can see that `ElasticNet`, `XGBoostRegressor`, `LassoLars`, `GradientBoosting` perform well on the data, so we could put it in the `allowed_models` list.

 ## Hyperparameter Tuning

-For hyperparameter tuning I've chosen the GradientBoosting model with a [Huber loss function](https://scikit-learn.org/stable/modules/ensemble.html#gradient-boosting-loss).
-GradientBoosting performs well for a regression task.
+For hyperparameter tuning I've chosen the [Gradient Boosting regression](https://scikit-learn.org/stable/auto_examples/ensemble/plot_gradient_boosting_regression.html) algorithm with a [Huber loss function](https://scikit-learn.org/stable/modules/ensemble.html#gradient-boosting-loss).
+Gradient Boosting performs well for a regression task.

 I will tune 2 major hyperparameters of the GradientBoosting, which strongly  interact with each other:
 * n_estimators - the number of weak learners (i.e. regression trees); the number of boosting stages to perform
 * learning_rate - a value in the range (0.0, 1.0] that controls overfitting via [shrinkage](https://scikit-learn.org/stable/modules/ensemble.html#gradient-boosting-shrinkage) (the coefficient of contribution of each weak learner)

-The [hyperdrive-run](./hyperdrive-run.ipynb) notebook sets up the Hyperdrive run.
+The [hyperdrive-run](./hyperdrive-run.ipynb) notebook sets up the [HyperDrive run](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.hyperdrive.hyperdriverun?view=azure-ml-py).
 I use [random hypermarameters sampling](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters#random-sampling) configuration, which is less time-consuming than GridParameterSampling and gives good results.
 ```py
 ps = RandomParameterSampling(